Will Social Security Run Out? What Does a Shortfall in 2033 Really Mean?

 First, it is important to note that Social Security will not actually run out of money.
 However, the money being brought into the program will soon not be enough to cover the benefits being paid out and most people refer to this as “running out of money.”
 And, the deficits in the program may cause benefits to be cut.

 What is the Problem?
-Why is Social Security in Trouble?
+Why Are Social Security and Medicare in Trouble?

 Tax Thresholds Lower: Fewer people are meeting income thresholds for taxes, meaning less tax revenue.

 Interest Rates: Interest rates have been slashed, which lowers the yield on bonds held by the Social Security trust funds.

 The investments that the Social Security fund makes — mostly U.S. bonds — will lose their yield as the Federal Reserve keeps interest rates low for possibly years to come in order to prop up the economy.

 Social Security Disability: During the pandemic, more people have filed for Social Security disability — causing additional financial outlay by the program.